-It all begins with combed wool fiber, dyed in vibrant colors.
-I layer the fiber carefully, alternating the orientation of each staple of wool.
+It all begins with combed wool fleece, dyed in vibrant colors.
+I layer the fiber carefully, alternating the orientation of each layer of wool.
 I use traditional wet felting processes (warm water, castile soap, and lots of elbow grease) to transform the fiber into a thick, laminated felt.
 Many different hand-made felts can go into each unique piece, as I deconstruct and reassemble the parts into a new whole.

 Depending on the intended environment, I may use felting needles and hand-stitching to create the piece on a fabric substrate that can be hung or stretched like a canvas, or I can use an archival adhesive to mount the work onto a wooden panel.

 I welcome the opportunity to create fine fiber art for your specific environment, whether it is residential or commercial, private or public.

 My work is available in several different display options to work in any setting.
 Pieces that are mounted on fabric and stretched can even have up to 2″ of sound-absorbing material incorporated behind the work for added acoustic benefits.